 This post may contain affiliate links.
 The Review Wire may collect a share of sales if you decide to shop from them.
 Please see my full disclosure policy for details.

 My youngest, 11, has been asking for an iPhone.
 “Mom, everyone at school has a phone, everyone!”
 Oh, really!
-Well, I have been trying to hold off getting him yet another screen for as long as I can.
+Well, I have been trying to hold off getting him yet another screen for as long as possible.
 My husband came across a phone alternative for kids called the Relay.
 The Relay, from Republic Wireless, sent us a pair of their innovative connected communicators.
 We have been using them for a few weeks, and I have to say I am impressed.

 Fun.
 Easy.
 Inexpensive.
 Grab a pair and get your Relay on.